-All platforms identified in Appendix A provide an AMD or Intel-based CPU as well as memory, disk, local console and network interface facilities that are tested by Check Point as providing sufficient service and reliability for the normal operation of the software.
+All models provide an Intel-based CPU as well as memory, disk, local console and network interface facilities that are tested by Nokia as providing sufficient service and reliability for the normal operation of the software.
 A hardware clock/timer with on-board battery backup supports the operating system in maintaining reliable timekeeping.
+NICs used by these platforms in the evaluated configuration (both onboard and add-on) are all based on Intel 825xx family chipsets, using the if_wx or if_fxp device drivers.